michaelfortune/RepData_PeerAssessment1/PA1_template.Rmd

 2. What is mean total number of steps taken per day?
 ----------------------------------------------------
-a) Use tapply to calculate the total number of steps taken each day
+a) Use tapply to calculate the total number of steps taken each day.

+Please note that na.rm = TRUE.
 ```r
 tot.steps <- tapply(actdata$steps, actdata$date, FUN=sum, na.rm=TRUE)
 ```